HVAC Training Programs & Certification in Illinois (IL)

 Oakton Community College

-Coursework across the programs includes residential hot water boilers and hydronics technology, an introduction to electricity and automatic controls, sheet metal layout and fabrication, heating and air conditioning load calculations, commercial refrigeration systems, advanced automatic controls, and energy management and DDC controls.
-All programs prepare students to sit for the EPA Section 608 certification exam (except for the stationary engineer license prep course).
+Coursework across the programs includes residential hot water boilers and hydronics technology; an introduction to electricity and automatic controls; sheet metal layout and fabrication; residential heating and air conditioning load calculations; commercial refrigeration systems; advanced automatic controls; and energy management and DDC controls.
+All programs prepare students to sit for the EPA Section 608 certification exam (except for the commercial buildings energy systems certificate and the stationary engineer license prep course).

-Upon completion, students will be prepared to work with contractors for installing and servicing HVAC/R systems for light commercial and residential buildings.
+Upon completion, students will be prepared to work with contractors for installing and servicing HVAC-R systems for light commercial and residential buildings.
 Graduates will develop the knowledge and skills needed for certification and employment in several areas of HVAC.

 • Location: Des Plains, IL

-• Accreditation: PAHRA; Higher Learning Commission
+• Accreditation: PAHRA; Higher Learning Commission (HLC)

 Lastly, while an on-campus program is convenient for students located close to accredited programs, those in more rural regions of IL may have difficulty attending a traditional brick-and-mortar institution.
 Fortunately, there’s also a wealth of distance-based training options available to residents of IL.